draggie/nvite-app/DEPLOYMENT.md

 ## Notes

 - The free tier on Render may spin down after 15 minutes of inactivity
+- Lottery results are stored in JSONBin.io to persist across server restarts
+- If JSONBin.io is not configured, results will be lost when the server restarts
-- For production, consider upgrading to a paid plan
+- For production, consider upgrading to a paid plan for better reliability
-- File writes (like `mapped.json`) will persist on Render's filesystem